luigifreda/rosdocker/README.md

 - You can run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
 - Each container shares its network interface with the host.
 - GUIs can be run from each container terminal (nvidia drivers are transparently managed).
 For instance, you can run `rviz`.
-- You favorite working folder is conveniently imported into the docker containers when you run them.
+- You favorite working folder is conveniently mounted into the docker containers when you run them.

 ## Requirements